JohnPhamous/codecademy-daily-journal/instructions.md

 You can use [create-react-app](https://create-react-app.dev/) to start your React application.
 If you want to set up Redux automatically, you can use [the Redux flag](https://redux-toolkit.js.org/introduction/quick-start#using-create-react-app).

 ### Version control

+If you used `create-react-app` above, you can skip this step. `create-react-app` automatically configures the local Git repository.
+You will still need to set up a remote origin though, you can learn more [here](TODO:REPLACE_WITH_BENS_ARTICLE).

 Set up the folder you created previously to be a Git repository.
 Push the initial files to a repository on GitHub.
 You should be consistently committing your changes throughout the project.
 Make sure to have meaningful commit messages.